pratikdhage003/AngularJS-Python-MongoDB/README.md

 			Two Test cases written namely :

 				 1. testingCityAppControllerUnitSpec.js for the Controller CityAppController.js
 				 2. testingCityServiceUnitSpec.js  for the Service CityService.js

 # Flask:    For running flask application one needs requirements.txt file, it is residing in the directory app/flask-server

-# BackEnd :  Python Flask based Python file residing in directory
+# BackEnd :  Python Flask based Python file residing in directory :  app/flask-server/backend-app/app.py

-			 app/flask-server/backend-app/app.py  -->

 			 1. Has support for RESTful APIs for CRUD functionality, connected to a remote MongoDB Olap database server,
 			 2. every REST API method has support of CORS enabled methods(Cross-Origin Resource Sharing (CORS)  is a mechanism which uses additional HTTP headers to let a user agent gain permission to access selected resources from  a  server on a different origin (domain) than the site currently in use)
 			 3. used PyMongo library for communicating with  the MongoDB database.

+Database :
-Database : MongoDB as a database to store basic City Information, used a reomte database, embedded the URI link inside the         			   flask Python code
+           MongoDB as a database to store basic City Information, used a reomte database, embedded the URI link inside the flask Python code

 # how to run

-1. goto folder angularjs-python-mongo under your directory
+1. goto directory angularjs-python-mongo under your directory
 2. Next task is to run angular-js-client and flask-service using docker
 2. type in terminal :  docker-compose build
 3. type in terminal:  docker-compose up